|On this page||

 Using Soft Constraints for Reducing Relative Velocities

-In the most common use cases of soft constraints, the constraints act on the positions of simulation objects; we want the positions of the vertices (FEM nodes) to loosely match the position of other vertices or positions in an existing animation.
+In the most common use cases of soft constraints, the constraints act on the positions of simulation objects; we want the positions of the vertices (FEM nodes) to loosely match the position of other vertices of another simulation object or positions in an existing animation.
 However, sometimes it may be useful for match the velocities instead of positions.
 For example, if an object is attached to a fast moving object, we may want to use the damping feature of the soft constraint to make the constrained object match the velocity of the other object.
+This approach may be used with several FEM constraints, including the FEM Attach Constraint, the FEM Slide Constraint, and the FEM Region Constraint.

 Hard versus Soft Constraint Modes

-Finite elements support two main types of constraints: hard and soft constraints.
+The FEM solver supports two main types of constraints: hard and soft constraints.
 In the case of hard constraints, the constrained points are made to follow the prescribed target animation exactly.
 Soft constraints are a method of constraining that mixes simulation and animation - the constrained points do not follow the target animation exactly.
 You can control how closely the soft constraints follow the target animation by means of a Target Strength parameter.
 Hard constraints have the advantage that you are guaranteed that the constrained points follow the animation exactly.
 When soft constraints are used, it is often necessary to try multiple different values of the Target Strength before the right amount of matching is achieved.
+Soft constraints are generally preferred, because they lead to more forgiving setups where less can go wrong.